-When I decided I wanted to be a photographer I wanted to be a National Geographic photographer, travel the world and create images that would change peoples perspective on it.
-But that didn't exactly pan out and instead I ended up shooting for newspapers, agencies and commercial clients in Canberra.
+When I decided I wanted to be a photographer I wanted to be a National Geographic photographer, travel the world and create images that would change peoples perspectives on it.
+But that didn't exactly pan out and instead I ended up shooting for newspapers, agencies and commercial clients in Canberra and then in Melbourne.
 Over the years I have been lucky enough to have covered huge news events, international sporting events and federal elections.
 I've closely documented 5 Prime Ministers, the comings and goings of Royal families, Presidents and other foreign leaders.
 I've created a portrait of Australia's Governor General for the Museum of Australian Democracy (in less than 3 min's but that's a story in itself) along with numerous advertisements for large companies, Government departments and magazines commissions.
 All work I really enjoy doing but lacks that real human emotion that can be present at weddings.

-In 2014 I photographed my 3rd wedding, it was the wedding of my wife's cousin Nadine.
+In 2014 I photographed my 3rd wedding, it was the wedding of my then wife's cousin Nadine.
 Her Dad, Glenn, was battling skin cancer and it was the most important thing in the world for Nadine to have her Dad walk her down the aisle, to see his daughter get married.

 Glenn passed on almost a year to the day and this whole experience reinforced for me how important photographs are in our lives and that of our families.
 This is why I photograph weddings.